Frequently Asked Questions

 Does PDFEncrypt contain viruses, spyware, ransomware, or adware?

-No. The official binaries downloaded from PDFEncrypt.net do not contain malware.
+No. The official binaries downloaded from PDFEncrypt.net do not contain malware or adware.
 The installer is generated with NSIS and contains the executable, dll’s, and supporting files needed to run PDFEncrypt, as well as a .net Framework installer.
 You can also download the source code and build it on your own computer if you have concerns about third-party software.